Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Introduction

 However, automated paper–code consistency detection poses several challenges.
-First, paper text and source code represent fundamentally different modalities \cite{liang2022mind}: the former conveys algorithmic concepts in natural language, while the latter implements executable logic in programming languages, resulting in a significant cross-modal semantic gap \cite{li2025pseudobridge,zhao2025towards}.
-Second, only a subset of paper content directly relates to implementation, whereas a large portion is devoted to background or result analysis, necessitating accurate identification of implementation-relevant sentences.
-Third, in complex bioinformatics projects, a single method description may correspond to multiple functions or modules, making it challenging to effectively locate candidate implementation units within large-scale codebases \cite{tao2025retrieval}.
+First, paper text and source code represent fundamentally different forms of semantic expression \cite{liang2022mind}: the former uses natural language to describe algorithmic concepts, whereas the latter implements executable logic in programming languages, resulting in a significant cross-modal semantic gap \cite{li2025pseudobridge,zhao2025towards}.
+Second, only a subset of paper content directly corresponds to implementation details, while a large portion consists of background information or result analysis, necessitating accurate identification of implementation-related sentences.
+Furthermore, in complex bioinformatics projects, a single methodological description may correspond to multiple functions or modules, making it inherently a challenging cross-modal retrieval problem to locate relevant implementation units within large-scale codebases \cite{tao2025retrieval}.
+Additionally, similar to different granularity levels in code (e.g., line-level, function-level, file-level), the appropriate granularity for paper content remains unclear; it is still an open question whether sentence-level detection or document-level assessment is more suitable for bioinformatics scenarios.

-To address these challenges, this paper proposes a cross-modal framework for paper-code consistency detection in the bioinformatics domain, aiming to analyze semantic alignment between methodological descriptions and their corresponding implementations.
-Specifically, the framework first extracts sentence-level descriptions related to algorithm implementation from papers and function-level code snippets from repositories as candidate units.
-It then employs pre-trained language models to learn joint representations of paper sentences and code snippets, capturing cross-modal semantic relationships.
-Finally, a consistency classification model is trained to determine whether a given paper description and code implementation are semantically consistent.

-At the data level, we construct a dedicated benchmark for this task, termed BioCon, which comprises 48 bioinformatics software projects and their associated papers.
-The dataset is curated through expert annotation and a hard negative sampling strategy to produce high-quality sentence-code pairs.
-Based on BioCon, we conduct comprehensive experimental evaluations of the proposed framework.
-The results demonstrate that our approach effectively identifies semantic consistency between paper descriptions and code implementations, providing a feasible pathway toward automated consistency analysis in bioinformatics research.
+To address these challenges, we propose a benchmark and evaluation framework for paper–code consistency detection in bioinformatics.
+Specifically, we first construct a high-quality benchmark dataset, BioCon, which includes 48 bioinformatics software projects and their associated publications.
+The dataset is curated through expert annotation and hard negative sampling, resulting in high-quality sentence–code pairs.
+Building upon this dataset, we design a unified cross-modal consistency detection framework to analyze the semantic alignment between methodological descriptions and code implementations.